 So let us visit some of these steps in detail:

 1. Make room for strategic reallocation

-Your allocation responsibilities seldom end with the first installment as reallocation is an unavoidable outcome of ad hoc requirements.
+Your allocation responsibilities seldom end with the first instalment as reallocation is an unavoidable outcome of ad hoc requirements.
 But reallocation does not necessarily mean overloading work onto the same set of resources.
 Strategic reallocation lets you look for replacements and a few extra hands that can take on the additional responsibility.
-Such smart reallocation invariably depends on all round visibility of your projects and resources.
+Such smart reallocation invariably depends on the all-round visibility of your projects and resources.
 This is essential to keep your workforce occupied optimally.

 2. Diversify skill sets and responsibilities

 It always pays to have resources who have been trained in a wide range of skills or at least those who are accustomed to being placed onto different tasks.
 It is essential that you recognize the secondary skill sets your employees may have and nurture them.
 When faced with reallocation requirements that are likely to exceed your capacity, this could easily solve your immediate problems.